 My word count = 17,399.
 Here's my video with text below if you just want to read.

-In the last few week I have learnt:
+In the last few weeks I have learned:

 - I am behind in word count, but I don't mind much.
 I am enjoying the process and exploring ideas.
 I am also continuing to blog, tweet and read – plus move house, the day job and oh yes, real life!
 I am serious about this novel so I know it will take a good 9 months to 1 year to actually get into a state that means you could read it.
 This month I start writing a novel, not finish a novel!